dpratt3/SoundCrowd/README.md

     }
     ```

+### Delete a Song From a Playlist

+Deletes a song from an existing playlist.

+- Require Authentication: true
+- Require proper authorization: Playlist must belong to the current user
+- Request

+  - Method: DELETE
+  - URL: /api/playlists/:playlistId/songs/:songId
+  - Body: none

+- Successful Response

+  - Status Code: 200
+  - Headers:
+    - Content-Type: application/json
+  - Body:

+    ```json
+    {
+      "message": "Successfully deleted",
+      "statusCode": 200
+    }
+    ```

+- Error response: Couldn't find a Playlist with the specified id

+  - Status Code: 404
+  - Headers:
+    - Content-Type: application/json
+  - Body:

+    ```json
+    {
+      "message": "Playlist couldn't be found",
+      "statusCode": 404
+    }
+    ```

+- Error response: Couldn't find a Song with the specified id on the specified Playlist

+  - Status Code: 404
+  - Headers:
+    - Content-Type: application/json
+  - Body:

+    ```json
+    {
+      "message": "The specified song was not on this playlist", "statusCode": 404
+    }
+    ```

 ### Get all Playlists created by the Current User

 Returns all the playlists created by the current user.